IAmMoltony/desktop-wallpaper/README.md

 # desktop wallpaper

-This repo contains some desktop wallpapers that I made, some of which are purposefully awful.
+This repo contains some desktop wallpapers that I made.
+Some are awful, which is by design.

 ## something to think about